emarsden/pg-el/README.md

   pgvector, however.

 - The [RisingWave](https://github.com/risingwavelabs/risingwave) event streaming database is mostly working.
-It does not support `GENERATED ALWAYS AS IDENTITY` or `SERIAL` columns.
+It does not support `GENERATED ALWAYS AS IDENTITY` or `SERIAL` columns, nor `VACUUM ANALYZE`.
 Last tested 2025-02 with v2.2.0.

-- [CrateDB](https://crate.io/): last tested 2025-02 with version 5.9.8.
+- [CrateDB](https://crate.io/): last tested 2025-02 with version 5.9.9.
 CrateDB does not support
   rows (e.g. `SELECT (1,2)`), does not support the `time`, `varbit`, `bytea`, `jsonb` and `hstore` types, does not handle a query which only contains an SQL comment, does not handle various PostgreSQL functions such as `factorial`, does not return a correct type OID for text columns in